zawagner22/cross-entropy-for-combinatorics/README.md

 ### Output

 During runtime, the program will display the scores of the best constructions in the current iteration.
-All the information is also saved every 20 iteration into files, both in pickle and txt formats, in the same folder as the .py file.
+All the information is also saved every 20 iterations into files, both in pickle and txt formats, in the same folder as the .py file.